 Capital Assets - Capital assets, which include property, furniture and equipment and intangibles acquired after July 1, 1980 are reported in the applicable governmental or business type activities columns in the government-wide Statement of Net Position.
-Capital assets are recorded at historical cost if purchased or constructed.
+Capital assets are recorded at historical cost (except for intangible right-to-use lease assets, the measurement of which is discussed under "Leases" below) if purchased or constructed.
 Donated capital assets are recorded at acquisition value.
 Acquisition value is the price that would have been paid to acquire a capital asset with equivalent service potential.
 The costs of normal maintenance and repair that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Reportable capital assets are defined by the Agency as assets with an initial, individual cost in excess of the following thresholds and estimated useful lives in excess of two years.

 Asset Class Amount

 Land \$ 2,000

-Buildings 10,000
+Buildings · 10,000

 Improvements other than buildings 10,000

 Intangibles 50,000

+Right-to-use leased assets 5,000

 Furniture and equipment 2,000

 Library books 2,000

-Capital assets of the Agency are depreciated/amortized using the straight line method of depreciation/amortization over the following estimated useful lives:
+Land and building in progress are not depreciated.
+The other tangible and intangible property, buildings, furniture and equipment, the right-to-use leased assets, library books and infrastructure are depreciated/amortized using the straight line method of depreciation/amortization over the following estimated useful lives:

 Estimated

 Useful lives

 Asset Class (In Years)

 Buildings 50

 Improvements other than buildings 20 - 50

 Intangibles 5 - 10

+Right-to-use leased assets 2 - 20

 Furniture and equipment 5 - 15

 Library books 5 - 10